mymmrac/mymmrac/README.md

 </details>

 > I worked with or have some knowledge of technology, but it's not in any way perfect.
+> A bit outdated :(

 ## Hobbies